Asymmetric thin-shell wormholes in the Kalb-Ramond background: Observational characteristics and extra photon rings: The Optical Appearance of an ATSW

 \subsection{The trajectory of a photon}

-First, in a stationary coordinate system with the BH fixed in the equatorial plane, for a static observer located at infinite distance in the direction of the North Pole, the light source comes from infinite distance in the direction of the South Pole.
-By categorizing the total number n of times photon trajectories cross the equatorial plane, Gralla et al. studied the optical appearance of a BH surrounded by a thin disk~\cite{Luo:2023wru}
+First, in a stationary coordinate system with the BH fixed in the equatorial plane, consider a static observer at infinite distance in the direction of the North Pole.
+We assume that the light source surrounding the black hole is a geometrically and optically thin accretion disk situated on the equatorial plane.
+Based on the backward ray-tracing approach, if the light rays emitted by the observer intersect the accretion disk, the light emanating from the corresponding position on the disk can be detected by the observer.
+The total number of orbits, as a function of $b$, which can be expressed as

 From the perspective of an observer at infinity, photon trajectories around a black hole are classified into three distinct types according to their orbit number $n$: